 This is always an interesting topic for me.
 In my short time alive on this planet I have seen magicians do incredible things with animals, having grown up watching magicians such as Lance Burton produce an endless stream of doves from nowhere and always enjoyed the performances.
-Siegfried and Roy were always doing jaw dropping displays of magic with what seemed to be their own private zoo.
-Of course there is also Houdini’s famous vanishing elephant and more recently, David Blaine vomiting up live goldfish.
-All of these are examples of incredible magicians, all of whom did amazing magic with live animals.
+Siegfried and Roy were always doing jaw-dropping displays of magic with what seemed to be their own private zoo.
+Of course, there is also Houdini's famous vanishing elephant, and more recently, David Blaine is vomiting up live goldfish.
+All of these are examples of incredible magicians, all of whom did fantastic magic with live animals.

 However, I will never do magic with live animals.
 Well, I may take a page out of Piff the Magic Dragon's style when it comes to working with animals, but I won't be doing anything close to what my heroes did.

 I do not want you, dear reader, to think that I believe myself to be "above" or "better" than those magicians, or any other who should choose to include live animals in their act.
 For nothing could be further from the truth.
 In most of the cases I have mentioned, I know that the animals are unharmed, treated humanely and probably even pampered to absurd levels.
 I have many reasons why I have chosen this path for myself.